Win $10k holiday! T&Cs apply

 doctor

 Unless you really fancy having a root canal done in, say, Burma, or checking out the level of hospital care in Malawi, you need to go see your GP and your dentist before you leave home.
 That will clear up any problems that might be hanging around.
-You’ll also need a few vaccinations.
+You’ll also need a few vaccinations so make sure you give yourself a few weeks between the appointments and your departure date.

 be free